hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     Analogue of --env-mode, for the regular settings.
 >
->     --runtime
 >
->     The name of the runtime to use.
-Default is framework specific, if
->     not specified by a stackato.yml.
-This is an Application Lifecycle Service 2 specific
->     option.
->
 >     --space
 >
 >     The once-off space to use for the current operation, specified by
 >     name.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space-guid.
 >
 >     --space-guid
 >
 >     The once-off space to use for the current operation, specified by
 >     guid.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space.
 >
 >     --stack
 >
 >     The OS foundation the application will run on.
-This is an Application Lifecycle Service
->     3 specific option.
 >
 >     --helion-debug
 >